glebite/betterer/README.md

 the names of all of the images, pick the middle image as primary, and allow for backward and forward scrolling through the images.

+### Expansion:
+Assuming 100 000 photos in a folder - they are all chronologically sequenced.
+Pick the middle photo and 10 photos either side of it.
+Display the main photo, and a small reel below of the other 10.
+Moving right means that one or more off of the left side go away, and one ore more are added to the right with the main now being the root.

+That is the tip off: 'root'.
+I suspectt that I'll use a tree.

 ## Phase II:
 A carosel of images should be displayed under the current image, reflecting the +X and -X images from its position.